CQWEO/100/README.md

--- Made by geodude#2619
+-- Made by rechedmcvn
--- Thanks lolcat, kardin!
+-- Thanks Lion Kc Lee, Void!

-if game.PlaceId ~= 6839171747 or game.ReplicatedStorage.GameData.Floor.Value ~= "Rooms" then
+if game.PlaceId ~= 6839171747 or game.ReplicatedStorage.GameData.Floor.Value ~= "Hotel" then
-	game.StarterGui:SetCore("SendNotification", { Title = "Invalid Place"; Text = "The game detected appears to not be rooms.
-Please execute this while in rooms!" })
+	game.StarterGui:SetCore("SendNotification", { Title = "Invalid Place"; Text = "The game detected appears to not be hotel.
+Please execute this while in hotel!" })

 	local Sound = Instance.new("Sound")
 	Sound.Parent = game.SoundService